facioquo/stock-indicators-python/docs/_indicators/SuperTrend.md

 ### Historical quotes requirements

-You must have at least `N+100` periods of `quotes`.
+You must have at least `N+100` periods of `quotes` to cover the warmup periods.
 Since this uses a smoothing technique, we recommend you use at least `N+250` periods prior to the intended usage date for optimal precision.

 `quotes` is an `Iterable[Type[Quote]]` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.